Fair Abstractive Summarization of Diverse Perspectives: Definition of Fairness in Summarization

 To compute $\bm{p}_{\bm{x}}$, since the meta-data of the dataset shows the values of each token in the source, it can be acquired by counting the number of tokens of each value.
 However, the calculation of $\bm{p}_{\bm{y}}$ cannot be obtained easily due to the abstract nature of summaries.
 As abstractive summarization does not directly copy from the source text, it contains words that are not in the source but still semantically come from the source.
 This makes it difficult to attribute a sentence in the summary to a certain part of the source.
 To tackle this, we propose two algorithms for calculating the target distribution $\bm{p}_{\bm{y}}$:

-\paragraph{N-gram Matching} For a given k, we scan each k-gram in target text, if this k-gram is also shown in the source text, we assign this k-gram the value of the source text it appears.
+\paragraph{N-gram Matching.} For a given k, we scan each k-gram in target text, if this k-gram is also shown in the source text, we assign this k-gram the value of the source text it appears.
 It is worth noting that the k-gram in the target can be assigned multiple values according to the definition.
 These metrics can automatically compute $\bm{p}_{\bm{y}}$ given $\bm{p}_{\bm{x}}$, with no additional annotation on $\bm{p}_{\bm{y}}$.
 We use $k=1$ for all experiments.
-In this paper, we use RuleScore to represent this matching approach.
+We use N-gramScore to represent this matching approach.